Embarrassment (song): Lyrical content

 The meaning behind the song was particularly dark, considering the band's previous material.
 Primarily written by Lee Thompson, the plot of the song reflected the unfolding turmoil following the news that his teenage sister, Tracy, had become pregnant and was carrying a black man's child.
 The subsequent rejection by her family, and the shame felt, was reflected in the song.

 As Thompson was on the road with the band, he only heard snippets of the story, through phone calls and letters, but this was enough for him to piece the story together.
 The song is a clear indication of changing attitudes (see miscegenation).
 The real-life story had a happy ending, however; Thompson later stated that when her daughter Hayley was born, the antipathy of Tracy's relatives dissolved.

 Music video

 The music video for the single was filmed in Embassy Club, London, on 7 and 8 November 1980.
 The music video was particularly dark for Madness, corresponding to the lyrical content of the song.
 The video mainly features Suggs at a gloomy bar, interspersed with shots of the band playing various brass instruments.

 Appearances

 In addition to its single release and appearance on the album Absolutely, "Embarrassment" also appears on the Madness collections Divine Madness (a.k.a.
 The Heavy Heavy Hits), Complete Madness, It's...
 Madness, The Business, Our House and the US compilation Ultimate Collection.

+The single was reissued on 12" vinyl for Record Store Day in 2024.